 Building Toronto illustrates how an inclusive green economy founded on high labour standards has the possibility to improve community wellbeing while it strengthens environmental sustainability.

-Incenting the Nature of Cities – Stephanie Cairns, Pomme Arros, and Sara Jane O’Neill
+– Stephanie Cairns, Pomme Arros, and Sara Jane O’Neill

 Changes in our climate have led to a dramatic increase in the number of extreme rainfalls hitting our cities.
 When this influx of rainwater hits our gutters, storm sewers, and other impermeable collection systems, it gathers oil and debris along its path — ultimately damaging property, local bodies of water, wildlife habitats, and human health.